-The following are steps we are currently taking to provide a safe classroom environment:
+The following help provide a safe classroom environment:

-- While teaching, instructors must do one of the following: wear a face covering, wear a face shield, or remain behind a Plexiglass barrier (where provided).
-These guidelines follow the requirements and guidance provided by Governor Walz’s executive order and the Minnesota Department of Health.
+- While teaching, instructors must wear a face covering, wear a face shield, or remain behind a Plexiglass barrier (where provided).
+These guidelines follow the requirements and guidance provided by the Minnesota Department of Health.

 - Instructors will assign seats the first week of classes to assist with tracing and potentially minimize quarantine impacts should a student become ill.

-- Classroom users will have access to cleaning supplies to clean their areas.
+- Classroom users have access to cleaning supplies to clean their areas.